-What is the public domain?
-It is not the same as the public consciousness.
+The public domain is not the same as the public consciousness.
 Groups of people share common cultural references.
 You probably know that Martin Luther King made a famous speech in which he says that he has a dream, and you probably know that his dream is one of racial equality.
 Yet if you want to listen to that speech in its entirety, copyright can still stop you.
 Let alone if you want to re-publish the speech: print the text in a school book or sample the recording for a piece of music.
-The copyright of 'I have a dream' is with the King family, who partnered with EMI (now Sony) to exploit it.
-Users of online services like YouTube play cat and mouse with the right's holders: once an illegally uploaded video is removed, another one pops up somewhere else.
-In contrast, once a work is in the Public Domain, copyright restrictions no longer apply.
+The copyright of 'I have a dream' is with the King family, who have partnered with EMI (now Sony) to exploit it.
+Users of online services like YouTube play cat and mouse with the rights holders: once an illegally uploaded video is removed, another one pops up somewhere else.
+In contrast, once a work is in the public domain, copyright restrictions no longer apply.

-The most common definition of Public Domain refers to those works that used to have copyright, but no longer do.
+The most common definition of public domain refers to those works that used to have copyright, but no longer do.
 It can also refer to works that did not get copyright protection to begin with.
 Facts, or other pieces of information that do not meet the 'creativity threshold' required to be considered a creative work are in the public domain.
 Finally, some countries may have additional legal restrictions on copyright.
-In most countries, the text of laws and of court rulings are considered to be in the Public Domain.
-In the United States, all work done by federal employees is in the Public Domain as well.
+In most countries, the text of laws and court rulings are considered to be in the public domain.
+In the United States, all work done by federal employees is in the public domain as well.
 This means, for example, that the 'Migrant Mother' photo by Dorothea Lange is in the public domain because she was working for the Farm Security Administration at the time.